ArchiveBox/pydantic-pkgr/README.md

 <br/>

 > [!WARNING]
-> This is [ALPHA] software under active development, not ready for production use yet.
+> This is [ALPHA] software under active development for use in [ArchiveBox](https://github.com/ArchiveBox/ArchiveBox), it's not ready for general public / production use yet.

 **Source Code**: [https://github.com/ArchiveBox/pydantic-pkgr/](https://github.com/ArchiveBox/pydantic-pkgr/)